-12 questions • 5 minutes • honest signal
+12 questions • 5 minutes • private mirror

 Use this with the retreat, ceremony team, or event container you are actually running now.
-Not the one in your marketing.
-Not the one in your ideals.
-The one your people would have to lean on tonight if someone became flooded, disoriented, paranoid, dissociated, coercive, or impossible to settle with ordinary facilitation alone.
+Not the one in your branding.
+The one your people would have to rely on tonight if someone became flooded, disoriented, paranoid, dissociated, coercive, or impossible to settle with ordinary facilitation alone.

 Please answer all 12 questions before viewing your result.
 The first missing question has been highlighted for you.